Last updated on August 29, 2023 at 01:28 pm

 When creating images for internal communication, a lot of the same tactics that work for social media can work for your employee audience.
 To help you get started, I’m sharing my six tips for making great employee app visuals.
 But keep in mind, you can use these same best practices on all your channels.

-Tip 1: Use Quality Images
+Tip 1: Use High-Quality Internal Communication Images

 When posting to your app or any of your channels, you always want to make sure your images are large enough to use in the digital space you are placing them.
 If your image is too small and you enlarge it to fit the size requirement, your post will look pixelated.
 Pixelated images look blurry or grainy.
 This can cheapen or make your post look unprofessional.